-Advice for someone who wants to be a historical archaeologist??Watch
+Advice for someone who wants to be a historical archaeologist??Watch this thread

 Hi guys!!
 I'm a 17yo (year 13) who desperately wants to be a historical archaeologist but is very aware how difficult it is to 'make it'.
 I was looking for some advice about where I should study/ what choices I should make.
 I applied for CAAH at oxford but got rejected after the interview.
 My parents are disappointed (and v skeptical of academia/archaeology as a whole) and want me to take a gap year, stay in Germany and learn German fluently (I'm a citizen) and reapply to oxford (maybe apply to the US as well).
 I'm leaning more towards going to edinburgh university (for Archaeology and Ancient History, which is a bit more archaeologically focused than the oxford course), which would result in me getting a MA after 4 years rather than a BA in 3.
 Both courses focus on classical archaeology, which is what I'm mostly interested in but I'm also rlly keen to learn about prehistory in the Mediterranean/Asia and Eurasian steppe tribes, and other bits of ancient history that aren't necessarily 'classical'.
 Is it worth reapplying to oxford and potentially wasting a year working in Germany if I don't get in the 2nd time?
 I don't know how helpful a job (that I would be qualified for) would be (most likely as a tour guide in a museum or a teaching assistant) in terms of uni applications.Any advice would be much appreciated!!!!